Solid Masonry Construction – Standard in Old Homes

-I think many of us have days where we hate email.
-Often I get overloaded but fortunately I get precious gems sent to me on a daily basis.
-These unique emails pose questions that often uncover long-forgotten topics or building methods.
-Just today I was asked a question by John and Terry from Chicago.
-They are building a unique new home that blends old building methods with modern techniques.
+Just today, I was asked a question by John and Terry from Chicago.
+They're building a unique new home that blends old building methods with modern techniques.

 Although the exterior of the home is brick, what is behind the brick facade in different places might surprise you.
 Their new home is a blend of solid masonry construction and brick veneer.
 John and Terry, though, wanted to know if they are making a mistake with respect to the solid masonry aspect of the construction.

-In many older buildings, the interior plaster was often applied directly to the masonry walls.
-Fifty years ago it was common for carpenters to nail furring strips to the masonry.
+The interior plaster was often applied directly to the masonry walls in old homes and buildings.
+Fifty years ago, it was common for carpenters to nail furring strips to the masonry.
 Drywall or plaster was then attached to the wood strips.

 But solid masonry was popular when heating fuels were cheap and before air conditioning was in widespread use.
 Solid masonry is a poor insulator and anyone who lives in an older solid masonry building will readily tell you how cold the exterior walls can get in the dead of winter.